The Hoya: 2020 and COVID-19 response

-At the onset of the COVID-19 pandemic, The Hoya temporarily paused their print issues and shifted to weekly newsletter-based distribution.
+At the onset of the COVID-19 pandemic in 2020, The Hoya temporarily paused their print issues and shifted to weekly newsletter-based distribution.
 The newspaper launched their TikTok account in the fall of 2020, garnering over 150,000 likes on their videos.

+2024 Data Leak exposé

+On October 17, 2024, The Hoya broke news of a university-wide data breach that exposed a variety of students' personal data, including GPA, financial aid details, and social security numbers.
+The Hoya's reporting was cited by news outlets, including local ABC affiliate WJLA/ABC 7.